Introduction

 • Are you willing to take salary cuts?

-• Are you open to upskilling in areas like business analytics, financial modelling, or AI tools, capabilities that are increasingly expected even in senior business roles?
+• Are you open to upskilling in business analytics, financial modelling, or AI tools - capabilities increasingly expected even in senior business roles?

 It's advisable to then go through a recruitment firm or manager.